thelarz/MvcRouteFlow/README.md

 * Path - Free text RouteFlow path used to link several steps together.
 * Step - Control the order the actions appear in the RouteFlow.
 * Select - See **Select Directives** below.
+* Message - A message you can display to the user on the RouteFlow interstitial.
 * Question - Displayed on the RouteFlow interstitial.
 * Label - Used for When.Yes/No to label the links on the RouteFlow interstitial.